 Q: Do I need to book a time to play?
 What does it cost to play?

 A: Disc golf is free to play (in most cases) and open to play whenever you want depending on park hours.
 All you need is a disc and you can play, a disc typically costs less than $20.
 As you get to be a better player, you will experiment with new discs and techniques.
 There are thousands of courses worldwide, so you can usually play a new course when you travel.
-There are currently (2016) over 4500 courses in North America.
+There are currently (2022) over 7700 courses in North America, including over 725 in Canada, 79 in Alberta and 26 in the Calgary area.

 Q: Are all the courses in Calgary free to play?

-A: No, Lloyd Park is open to all players, however there is an annual fee of $25 for entrance to the park, or a one day fee of $5.
+A: No, Lloyd Park is open to all players, however there is an annual fee of $35 for entrance to the park, or a one day fee of $5.
 There is also a few private community parks which you need to be with a community member to enter the park and play.
 (Park 96, Lake Sundance and Lake Midnapore).
 All other courses are free to play in Calgary and area.
-See albertadiscgolf.com for a map of Alberta Courses and details.

 Q: Where can I get golf discs?